-Besides posting your listings and client testimonials, there are a few tricks and tips to optimizing your Facebook business page that can help you generate more qualified leads and higher conversions.
+Besides posting your listings and client testimonials, there are a few tricks to optimizing your Facebook business page that can help you generate more qualified real estate leads.

-In this guide we’ll be covering everything you need to know about using Facebook as a real estate agent, including:
+In this guide we’ll be covering everything you need to know about using Facebook for real estate agents, including:

 - Why marketing on Facebook is worth your time

 - How to start capturing leads today